SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/system-requirements.md

 so.client: pocket
 ---

-# System requirements for Pocket CRM - onsite
+# System requirements for Pocket CRM - Onsite

-These requirements are specific to onsite installations of SuperOffice.
+These requirements are specific to Onsite installations of SuperOffice.
 They supplement the requirements for the [client application][1].

 > [!NOTE]
 > To be able to use all released features for Pocket CRM, you need to use the direct NetServer connection mode.